Alessandro-Trasatti/Heston_Simulation_Project_repo/README.md

 **Structure of the class**:
 This class contains only:
 -<code> virtual Payoff* clone() const = 0 </code>
--<code> virtual double payoff(const Matrix& path) const = 0 </code>
+-<code> virtual double payoff(const Matrix& path, bool is_log) const = 0 </code>

 The clone method is always a pure virtual method, the second is virtual pure as well because one must knows the payoff precisely and hence re implement it in the derived classes.
+The parameter "is_log" indicates if the first parameter path is a path of the log asset or the asset.

 ### Enum Class <code>CALL_PUT </code>
 **Purpose of the class**: